Resin Bound Driveway Paving

 Driveway Paving Ideas

-This type of stone surfacing is well known for being incredibly effective for cars, wheelchairs and pushchairs as they can roll easily due to the smooth surface.
-A lot of drive ways are made from resin stone paving for this very reason.
+This type of stone surfacing is well known for being incredibly effective for cars, wheelchairs and pushchairs as they can roll easily due to their smooth surface.
+A lot of driveways are made from resin stone paving for this very reason.
 Not only does it benefit the vehicle that is driving over the drive, but it can have a lot more advantages for the user.
-This is one of many driveway paving ideas that you could consider.
+This is one of many driveways paving ideas that you could consider.

-Due to the material that resin stone surfacing is made up from, a tarmacadam sub base would be ideal for the actual resin stone.
+Due to the material that resin stone surfacing is made up of, a tarmacadam sub-base would be ideal for the actual resin stone.
 Reason being that it is porous and is Sustainable Urban Drainage System (SuDS) compliant.
 Visit this post to learn more about SuDS and how they help the environment.
 This is often why the sub base is recommended to be laid beforehand as they both allow for similar properties to occur.

 A common problem is when driveways get flooded with puddles.
 Cars can struggle to get out if the puddles are big and deep enough.
 The stone paving is the solution to this issue as the surface is porous, meaning that water goes through into the ground below and isn’t just collected on top of the drive, avoiding the problem of flooding from occurring.

 Resin Stone Driveway Designs

 Firstly, the range of colours.
 Resin-bound paving has a brilliant wide range of colours, meaning you can make your driveway fit the design of its surroundings easily.
 In addition, the depth of the actual surface can be altered so it can match most ground levels without any problems.
 We can supply a range of design ideas and options so you can find one that suits you.
 Some of the common colour choices we offer include:

 - Brittany Bronze

 - Silver Grey